Are your ski boots too loose? According to ski boot reps, 70-80% of

 Another boot tidbit: Turns out most skiers start the day on the wrong foot by buckling from the toe up.
 You should start in the middle to assure your heel hold is snug before clamping the toe buckle or top cuff, and the power strap is not just a convenient over the shoulder boot carrier– the Velcro strap is designed to tighten the boot tongue against your shin.

-Here are a few 2011-12 ski boot innovations in next year’s gear:
+Here are a few new ski boot innovations in this year’s gear:

 Full Tilt is a new boot company that resembles the revered Raichle boot of old, for good reason.
 The designer of Line skis reintroduced Raichle’s patent with a new line up including an expandable kids boot that grows three sizes and park boots like the Tom Wallisch, Full Tilt’s freeskier spokesperson.